Skip to content

 Category: Project Management > Agile & Frameworks

 Agile is a first choice by default in project management, especially for software development projects.
 But it is not a one-size-fits-all solution.
 In fact, forcing Agile into the wrong environment can do more harm than good.
-If you’ve ever felt like your team is going in circles with stand-ups or sprints, chances are Agile may not be the best fit for that particular project.
+If you’ve ever felt like your team is going in circles with stand-ups or sprints, but nothing is delivered as a “usable and potentially shippable component,” chances are #Agile may not be the best fit for that particular project.

 So, when not to use Agile?
 Let’s break it down.